ThorstenSchmitt - Fotolia

-The latest training programs cover two new certifications: One is for Network Programmability Design and Implementation (NPDESI), and the other teaches Digital Network Architecture Implementation Essentials (DNAIE).
+The latest training programs cover one new certification -- the Network Programmability Design and Implementation (NPDESI) Specialist -- and a revision of the Digital Network Architecture Implementation Essentials (DNAIE) Specialist certificate.

 NPDESI provides network engineers with a "soup-to-nuts curriculum" that addresses the evolving role of network engineers.
 The course provides skills for network automation and programming.